yuze98/VAROMATIC-APP/README.md

 # VAROMATIC-APP
-A desktop developed with PYQT5 for VAROMATIC project.
+A desktop application developed with PYQT5 for VAROMATIC project.
 A graduation project presented by Youssef Hatem, Youssef Ahmed, Mostafa Hazem and Mazen Ayman supervised by Dr. Magda Fayek to CAIRO UNIVERSITY, FACULTY OF ENGINEERING, COMPUTER DEPARTMENT-CHS